 This section should describe any important contextual factors that may impact the ability of the lead agency to implement their proposed plans for the upcoming year.
-This section can provide information about state budget issues, staffing issues, or other anticipated factors that may impact the work.
-This section should describe the potential nature of the challenge or barrier and how the lead agency plans to try and address issues as they arise, or identify areas where they may need more support or technical assistance.
-Lead agencies may also provide information about other potential opportunities that were not described in the previous sections that could impact CBCAP in the upcoming year.
+This section can provide information about state budget issues, staffing issues or other anticipated factors that may impact the work.
+This section should describe the potential nature of the challenge or barrier and how the lead agency plans to try and address issues as they arise or identify areas where they may need more support or technical assistance.
+Lead agencies may also provide information about other potential opportunities that were not described in the previous sections that could impact CBCAP in the upcoming year, such as the impact on service delivery due to the COVID-19 pandemic and the public health emergency.